ParasiteTracker/vampire-moths-and-their-fruit-piercing-relatives-Occurrence-Records/README.md

 ***Publish Darwin Core Archive***

-Symbiota comes with the tools to publish your data into a Darwin Core Archive
+Symbiota comes with the tools to publish your data into a Darwin Core Archive.
+Publish your data and make it live.

 ***Let GloBI Know Where Your Dataset Is***

-You can let GloBI know where your Darwin Core Archive RSS feed is online by opening up an issue through the [GloBI contribute page](https://www.globalbioticinteractions.org/contribute).
+You can let GloBI know where your Darwin Core Archive RSS feed is online by [opening up an issue](https://github.com/jhpoelen/eol-globi-data/issues/new) or choose one of the other methods of sharing your data on the [GloBI contribute page](https://www.globalbioticinteractions.org/contribute).
 Symbiota creates the RSS feed when the archive is created (ex.
 UCSB RSS Feed: https://symbiota.ccber.ucsb.edu:443/webservices/dwc/rss.xml)

 ### Citation